List of Clothing Factories in South Carolina

 Quality control: Before the garment is shipped to a retailer or customer, it is typically inspected to ensure that it meets quality standards.

-Packaging and shipping: Finally, the fulfilled garment is packaged and shipped to the retailer or customer.
+Packaging and shipping: Finally, the finished garment is packaged and shipped to the retailer or customer.

-These are the general phases involved in manufacturing clothing, but there may be additional steps depending on the specific procedure and the type of clothing being produced.
+These are the general phases involved in manufacturing clothing, but there may be additional steps depending on the specific process and the type of clothing being produced.